 Zahirah Fairuz is all about nature…Check out her interview!

-T: A short bio about yourself, A 3-4 lines that best describe you, what you do for living and so…
+T: A short bio about yourself, A 3-4 lines that best describe you, what you do for a living and so…

 Z: I work in a field related to financial services, as part of a large team which deals with stakeholders from inside and outside the organization.
-While my job is intellectually stimulating, frequent human interaction tends to leave me feeling drained, which is why I decompress by traveling alone or with a close friend.
+While my job is intellectually stimulating, frequent human interaction tends to leave me feeling drained, which is why I decompress by travelling alone or with a close friend.

 While on holiday, I love being in the great outdoors, a world away from the hustle and bustle of the city.
 During my travels, you are likely to find me on long, solitary rambles in the mountains or the countryside.
 There’s something so therapeutic about being alone amid the rustling trees, the scudding clouds, and thundering mountains; I crave the stillness and revel in the solitude.

 Z: Just a random mix of places, really!
 I’ve been to South Africa, Australia, New Zealand, Cambodia, Hong Kong, Indonesia, Japan, Nepal, Singapore, South Korea, Thailand, Vietnam, England, France, Italy, Germany, Greece, Wales and Saudi Arabia.

 T: What’s your favourite place so far?
 Why?

 Z: It’s a tie between New Zealand and Wales – I love them both equally and as you may have guessed, it came down to the mountains!